-November 12, 1986 amended: January 25, 1989 amended: June 13, 1990 amended: May 14, 1997
+November 12, 1986 amended: January 25, 1989 amended: June 13, 1990

 2303 BI-LATERAL AND MULTI-LATERAL COMMITTEES

 The MTU may decide to participate in bi-lateral and/or multilateral committees with other agencies, including the School Board.
 These committees may be either Standing or Ad Hoc Committees that deal with district-wide and/or inter-district business.